Learn something new every day

 More Info... by email

 Function generators can typically produce both sine waves and other wave shapes, such as square waves and triangular waves, by adding together several different waves.
 Any periodic or oscillating function can be described as a weighted sum of multiples of the base frequency.
-A Fourier transform is a mathematical function that describes which sine waves added together will make the desired wave.
+A Fourier transform, for instance, is a mathematical function that describes which sine waves added together will make the desired wave.

-By generating multiple overlapping sine and cosine waves, an oscillator can generate waves of different shapes, such as square waves that go up and maintain a level for a time, and then drop to the inverse of the original level and maintain that for a time, and then oscillate back up again, repeatedly.
+Oscillators can often generate waves of different shapes by generating multiple overlapping sine and cosine waves.
+Common examples include square waves that go up and maintain a level for a time, and then drop to the inverse of the original level and maintain that for a time, and then oscillate back up again, repeatedly.
 Square waves are used in digital electronics to produce an on/off signal at consistent intervals to drive digital logic, thus serving as internal timing clocks that regulate actions in computers.
 The speed of a computer processor chip is described by the frequency of its internal clock in a unit called Hertz.
 A computer is described as working at a speed of a certain number of gigahertz (GHz).
 One cycle per second equals 1 Hertz.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!